1henrypage/dds25-14/README.md

 - **Gateway**: Acts as the entry point for client requests.

-- **Publishers**: Responsible for dispatching requests to services while maintaining a local state for response listening.
+- **Publishers**: Responsible for dispatching requests to services and also listens for asynchronous responses.

 - **Stock, Order, and Payment Workers:** Each handles their specific domain.
-Each has multiple instances (x3) for reliability.
+Each has multiple instances for reliability (x10 workers) .

 - **RabbitMQ**: Used for asynchronous communication between services and clients.
+Also used for retries assuming worker dies intermittently.

-- **Sharded Databases**: Each worker/service maintains a distributed database with failover mechanisms.
+- **Sharded Databases**: Each worker/service maintains a distributed database with failover mechanisms (x3 master x3 replica)

 ### Database
 The database uses a **cluster of Redis nodes** for data storage, with each node serving a shard.
 If a node (master) fails, a replica is promoted to master.
 Replicas are for failover purposes and do not serve requests directly.

 **Sufficiency checks** are used during stock and payment processing to prevent issues such as dirty reads, lost updates, and non-repeatable reads.

-Redis uses **watching** and **TTL** (Time to Live) keys to avoid deadlocks during transactions.
+We use temporary locks with TTL to ensure that two transactions do not touch a critical path at the same time.
+Furthermore, we enforce a TTL on locks so that no deadlocks occur.

 ### Important Notes
 - **Startup Time:** Please start issuing requests only after the entire system is up and running.
 This process takes approximately 30 seconds.